Lectures on LHC Physics: QCD

 An \underline{observable} computed beyond leading order includes contributions from real gluon emission and virtual gluon exchange.
 If the observable is infrared safe it will have a smooth limit towards vanishing gluon energy $O(x) \to O(0)$.
 The virtual corrections alone diverge, but the expectation value including virtual and real gluon contributions after dimensional regularization is finite.
-Because we are interested in infrared divergences we choose $n=4+2 \epsilon$ dimensions with $\epsilon >0$, just like in Section~\ref{sec:qcd_dglap}, and schematically obtain the two divergent contributions
+In dimensional regularization this cancellation schematically reads

 This kind of combination has a finite limit for $\epsilon \to 0$.
 However, for numerical applications and event simulation we need to implement this cancellation differently.

 The expectation value of any \underline{infrared safe observable} over the entire phase space, including Born terms, virtual corrections and real emission, is given by